-Due to Covid19 restrictions, at the discretion of the Head Teacher, non-prescribed medication will not be administered in school during the 2020-21 academic year.
+At the discretion of the Head Teacher, non-prescribed medication will not be administered in school during the 2021-22 academic year.

-If you feel strongly that your child requires Paracetamol frequently during school hours, we ask that you either:
+If you feel strongly that your child requires Paracetamol frequently during school hours, we ask that you speak with your GP and then contact Mrs L Cockburn, Trust Executive Operations Manager to arrange a meeting to discuss this further.
+Circumstances whereby paracetamol can be administered in school include:

-- Contact your GP to provide Paracetamol on prescription - Contact your GP to provide a doctor's note explaining that in their medical opinion, the pupil in question requires regular (day time) use of Paracetamol.
+- GP has provided Paracetamol on prescription due to a medical condition. - GP has provided doctor's note/letter explaining that in their medical opinion, the pupil in question requires regular (day time) use of Paracetamol.

-Once Paracetamol is presented as above, a formal agreement should be made between the academy and the parents/carers (see Appendix 1 below).
+Once Paracetamol is presented as above a formal agreement should be made between the academy and the parents/carers (see Appendix 1 below).
 In order to monitor and prevent the danger of any individuals overdosing on the medication the member of staff dispensing the paracetamol will keep a record of when it was issued, giving such information as name of the pupil and the time and the dose which was administered (see Appendix 5).
-Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced.
+Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced and check when they last took medication to ensure they are not 'over dosing'.

 500mg paracetamol tablets are recommended for such problems as migraine and period pain.

-The paracetamol will be kept securely under lock and key and dispensed with care since overdosage is dangerous.
 Paracetamol will not be kept in first-aid boxes.